ycj0123/VoxCentum-Training/README.md

 python generate_manifest.py --raw_data /path/to/raw_data --meta_store_path manifest
 ```

-Data should be structured as follows:
+Data should be structured as follows (having subfolders under each language is fine):

 ```bash=
 ├── /path/to/raw_data